fdasilva59/Datascience-Sandbox-Installation/README.md

     --tensorflow      to install TensorFlow
     --torch           to install Torch
-    --hadoop          to install Hadoop/Yarn/Spark (Mono cluster / Sandbox) --letsencrypt     to install Let's Encrypt (and manage free SSL certificates for R Studio Server and Hadoop) (You need to provide a valid domain name for your server) --rserver         to install R and R Studio Server (To be used through a Browser) --rdesktop        to install R and R Studio Desktop (To be used through a x2GoClient connection (via SSH)
+    --hadoop          to install Hadoop/Yarn/Spark (Mono cluster / Sandbox) --letsencrypt     to install Let’s Encrypt (and manage free SSL certificates for R Studio Server and Hadoop) (You need to provide a valid domain name for your server) --rserver         to install R and R Studio Server (To be used through a Browser) --rdesktop        to install R and R Studio Desktop (To be used through a x2GoClient connection (via SSH)